kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Mitigation:

-Cluster Operator should either not allow low-privileged users to deploy namespaced policies, or configure the PolicyServer with a list of desired host-capabilities to allow.
+Cluster Operator should either not allow low-privileged users to deploy namespaced policies, map their namespaced policies to the default `for-namespaced-policies` PolicyServer, or configure themselves a PolicyServer with a list of desired host-capabilities to allow.

-### Threat: Scheduling policy in incorrect PolicyServer

-Threat:

-A low-privileged user tries to schedule a privileged policy against a PolicyServer they should not be allowed to.

-Mitigation:

-The Cluster operator ensures the mutating ClusterAdmissionPolicy that we install by default is installed and active.

 ### Threat: PolicyServer Compromise